Shahriar Alam: Politics

-Alam was elected a member of Rajshahi-6 (Bagha-Charghat) constituency no 56 of the Jatiya Sangsad located in Rajshahi District in the 2014 general elections.
-He has been working as an active member of Bangladesh Awami League since 1997.
+Alam was elected for the Rajshahi-6 (Bagha-Charghat) constituency of the Jatiya Sangsad in the 2014 general elections.
+He has been working as an active member of the Bangladesh Awami League since 1997.
 He was elected a member of the Jatiya Sangsad for the first time from the Rajshahi-6 constituency in the maximum parliamentary elections in the 2008 parliamentary elections.
 While working as a member of the Parliamentary Standing Committee on the Ministry of Information of the Jatiya Sangsad, he worked for the finalization of the draft of the Right to Information Act.
-Besides, he is a member of Standing Committee on Ministry of Science and Technology related to the Jatiya Sangsad, All Party Parliamentary Group on Climate Change, Education and Poverty Alleviation and MDG, PRSP, World Trade Organization and Vice Chairman of All Party Parliamentary Group regarding Bangladesh Development Forum.
+Besides, he is a member of the Standing Committee on Ministry of Science and Technology related to the Jatiya Sangsad, All Party Parliamentary Group on Climate Change, Education and Poverty Alleviation and MDG, PRSP, World Trade Organization and Vice Chairman of All Party Parliamentary Group regarding Bangladesh Development Forum.
 Shahriar Alam has served as a member of the Parliament Committee on the preview committee.
-He was earlier a member of the Sub-Committee on Awami League's information, research and publicity and publication.
+He was earlier a member of the sub-committee on the Awami League's information, research and publicity and publication.

-After the fall of the Sheikh Hasina led Awami League government, Alam's home was vandalized and burned down in February 2025.
+After the fall of the Sheikh Hasina-led Awami League government, Alam's home was vandalized and burned down in February 2025.